 Featured video and audio clips on BenJarvus Green-Ellis brought to you by Boston's WEEI Sports Radio.

 backs over the years, because for the most part, they’ve been a pretty secure group -- Corey Dillon, BenJarvus Green - Ellis and Danny Woodhead had some of the lowest fumbles per touch in recent league history.
 From 2004 through 2006

 t get off the field at the critical moment.
 Twelve plays later, they again failed to get off the field as BenJarvus Green - Ellis plunged into the end zone on a fourth-down run.
 When your team scores six total points, it's easy to rip

 No matter what you call them, at one time or another over the last 13 years, Antowain Smith, Corey Dillon, BenJarvus Green - Ellis and Stevan Ridley all established themselves as the No. 1 running back with the Patriots.
-While none of them
+While none of them -- other than Dillon

 followed up his franchise-record 1,635 rushing yards in 2004 with 733 yards the following season, while BenJarvus Green - Ellis had 1,008 rushing yards in 2010 and 667 yards in 2011.)
 And two, despite the fact that Ridley is only the 28th running back in the history

 yards.
 Corey Dillon — 1,635 (2004) Stevan Ridley — 1,263 (2012) Antowain Smith — 1,157 (2001) BenJarvus Green - Ellis — 1,008 (2010) LeGarrette Blount should be the fifth one sooner sooner rather than later.
 While he and the rest of the New England running game face a sizable challenge